High School at CCS

-The high school curriculum includes the core disciplines of Bible, English, math, science, and social studies/history.
-Basic and/or introductory courses are offered in Bible, English, math, and science.
-Advanced Placement course are offered in English, math, science, and social studies/history.
-Options are also available for Spanish, power technology, and health.
+The high school curriculum includes the core disciplines of Bible, English, Math, Science, and Social Studies/History.
+Basic and/or introductory courses are offered in Bible, English, Math, and Science.
+Advanced Placement course are offered in English, Math, Science, and Social Studies/History.
+Options are also available for Spanish, Technology, and Health.
 Electives in areas such as the visual and performing arts, computer programming, woodworking, horticulture, yearbook, digital electronics, and lifetime sports round out the high school classroom offerings at CCS.

-Students in high school have a wide choice of extracurricular options including drama, worship team, student council, yearbook, Technology Student Association (TSA), and multiple service opportunities.
+Students in high school have a wide choice of extracurricular options including drama, worship team, student council, yearbook, and multiple service opportunities.
 Mission opportunities, both domestic and international (when possible), are made available to our high school students.
 Private vocal and instrumental lessons and band are also available.

-Interscholastic sports at the high school level include boys soccer and baseball, girls volleyball and lacrosse, as well as girls and boys basketball and track and field.
+Interscholastic sports at the high school level include boys soccer and baseball, girls volleyball and lacrosse, as well as girls and boys, golf, basketball, and track and field.

 Our high school graduates go on to attend a variety of colleges, both Christian and secular, and many students have received academic scholarships.
 Students also go on to attend trade schools, enlist in the military, pursue mission opportunities, and join the work force.
 Each student is encouraged to use his/her unique God-given talents and abilities to follow Him in the path He has chosen.
 Learn more at our Guidance website.